 Convertibles (and Funds That Own Them): Gains on convertible bonds are generally taxed at ordinary income tax rates, making them ill-suited to investors' taxable accounts.
-The median convertible fund in Morningstar's database has a five-year tax-cost ratio of 2.4%, representing a 20% bite out of total return over that time period.
+The median convertible fund in Morningstar's database has a 10-year tax-cost ratio of 1.9%, representing a 22% bite out of total return over that time period.

 Alternatives Funds: The alternatives group is a broad basket encompassing a lot of different strategies.
 While tax efficiency hasn't been poor across the board, some of these funds have been quite tax-inefficient, especially when you consider their low return profile.
-The category's median five-year tax-cost ratio of 0.94% represents 29% of the median return over that time period.
+The category's median 10-year tax-cost ratio of 0.82% represents 37% of the median return over that time period.